vigiloauth/vigilo/docs/user_guide/configuration.md

 ---

 ## 4. Configuring JWT
-To configure JWT settings, use the `JWTConfig` struct to set the secret, expiration time, and signing method.
+To configure JWT settings, use the `TokenConfig` struct to set the secret, expiration time, and signing method.

 ### 4.1 Example Configuration
 ```go